shy2net/emoji-fixer/README.md

 # Emoji-Fixer

-This lightweight javascript library allows you to fix emojis that appear without any "color" (black and white) because of bold 'font-weight' css property.
+This lightweight javascript library allows you to fix emojis that appear without any color (black and white) because of bold 'font-weight' css property.

+This "bug" only takes affect on Windows operation systems.

 ## Example of emoji fixing